redisson/redisson/redisson-hibernate/README.md

 Redisson provides various Hibernate Cache factories including those with features below:

 **local cache** - so called `near cache`, which is useful for use cases when Hibernate Cache used mostly for read operations and/or network roundtrips are undesirable.
 It caches Map entries on Redisson side and executes read operations up to **5x faster** in comparison with common implementation.
+All local caches with the same name connected to the same pub/sub channel which is used for messaging between them.
+In particular to send entity update or entity invalidate event.

 **data partitioning** - data partitioning in cluster mode.
 It allows to scale available memory, read/write operations and entry eviction process for individual Hibernate Cache instance in Redis cluster.